What does it take to be a good manager? Some say it's empathy, others will say it's transparency. The truth is, it's a combination of many elements.

 Actually, a manager, like an employee, is more effective when they're an active team player.

-But, while an employee's job is to fulfill tasks within a job description, a manager's job is to make his or her team successful.
+While an employee's job is to fulfill tasks within a job description, a manager's job is to make their team successful.
 To do this, a manager shouldn't be afraid to chime in during meetings, assist on projects, or help their team grow or succeed in other ways.

 For instance, consider asking your direct reports during a 1:1, "Is there anything you need me to do?"

-Ultimately, a good manager considers it her primary job to make her employees successful in their projects and careers.
+Ultimately, a good manager considers it their primary job to make their employees successful.

 6. Good managers are always aiming to improve their emotional intelligence.